I promise I won't say anything about Steve Perry in this post. This isn't about classic 80's rock at it's finest.

 football, cheerleading and/or dance may result in SERIOUS INJURIES, PARALYSIS, PERMANANET DISABILITY AND/OR

-*.
+DEATH*.
 Furthermore, I fully acknowledge and understand that protective equipment does not prevent all participant injuries, and

 therefore I do hereby waive, release, absolve, indemnify, and agree to hold harmless the local, league and regional Pop Warner